stefanmielke/sdl_n64_libdragon/README.md

 # Nintendo 64 port of SDL 1 and 2, and SDL2_Image

 The SDL 1 port has all the headers, but does not implement all functions.
-The SDL 2 port has all the code from SDL 2, but the renderer does not have all functionality, and does not support sound.

 If you need a function and it's not implemented it should give linker errors.
 You are free to implement those functions anywhere in your project, as long as you compile that file.

+The SDL 2 port has all the code from SDL 2, but the renderer does not have all functionality, and does not support sound.

-SDL2_image currently supports the following formats:
+The SDL2_image port currently supports the following formats:

 - BMP
 - GIF